UK’s Johnson faulted for lockdown parties but won’t quit

 A separate police investigation resulted in fines for 83 people —including Johnson — making him the first British prime minister found to have broken the law while in office.

-Speaking to lawmakers after the report was published, Johnson said he took “full responsibility for everything that took place,” adding he was sorry but insisting he did not knowingly break any rules.
+Speaking to lawmakers after the report was published, Johnson said he took “full responsibility for everything that took place” and was sorry — but denied he knowingly break any rules.
 He said he was “humbled” and had “learned a lesson” but it was now time to “move on” and focus on Britain’s battered economy and the war in Ukraine.

 Critics, some of them in the Conservative Party, have said Johnson lied to Parliament about the events.
 Ministers who knowingly mislead Parliament are expected to resign.